Frequently Asked Questions

-- Staff Development Days (last two days in August and half-days that happen after each of the two “Family Visiting Days”)
+- Staff Development Days (last three days in August and half-days that happen after each of the two “Parent Visiting Days”)

 Bowman does not require uniforms, but does have a simple dress code requiring practical, modest clothing.
 The school asks children to wear sturdy, washable and easy to manage clothing.
 Bowman students are required to have sneakers and socks for daily physical education.

 Students at Bowman are asked to bring nutritional lunches to school each day.
 Bowman encourages the children to pack their own lunches and make choices that eliminate candy and other foods containing large amounts of sugar, fat, additives or preservatives.
 Children are allowed ample time each day to eat lunch between their morning and afternoon activities.

 A hot lunch program is offered through School Foodies.
 Contact the office for further details.

 The school has a kitchen and 3 mobile cooking carts.
 Cooking is part of the curriculum, which provides the children the opportunity to make and try foods they might not otherwise experience.